lorensen/VTKExamples/src/VTKBook/Chapter3.md

 <figure id="Figure3-22">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure3-22.png?raw=true style="float:right;width:100px" alt="Figure 3-22">
 </figure>
 <figcaption><b>Figure 3-22</b>.
 Rasterizing a convex polygon.
 Pixels are processed in horizontal spans (or scan-lines) in the image plane.
-Data values d<sub>i</sub> at point p<sub>i</sub> are interpolated along the edges and then along the scan-line using delta data values.
+Data values $d_i$ at point $p_i$ are interpolated along the edges and then along the scan-line using delta data values.
 Typical data values are RGB components of color.</figcaption>
 </figure>

 With the polygon clipped and projected to the image plane, we can begin scan-line processing (**Figure3-22**).
 The first step identifies the initial scan-line intersected by the projected polygon.
 This is found by sorting the vertices' *y* values.
 We then find the two edges joining the vertex on the left and right sides.
 Using the slopes of the edges along with the data values we compute delta data values.
 These data are typically the *R*, *G*, and *B* color components.
 Other data values include transparency values and *z* depth values.
 (The *z* values are necessary if we are using a *z*-buffer, described in the next section.)
 The row of pixels within the polygon (i.e., starting at the left and right edges) is called a *span*.
 Data values are interpolated from the edges on either side of the span to compute the internal pixel values.
 This process continues span-by-span, until the entire polygon is filled.
 Note that as new vertices are encountered, it is necessary to recompute the delta data values.